Murphydbuffalo/hyp/README.md

 )
 ```
 If no experiment with the provided name is found then the `control` block of code
 will execute.
-This is nice because it means you don't need to create experiments
+This is nice because it means you don't need to have your
-to get the mounting application's tests to pass.
+application's tests create experiments in order for them to pass.

 ### Working with JavaScript
 Record a trial via JavaScript: